-There is no other style of eating that provides the nutrient density that the Whole Food Plant Based diet provides, simply because whole plant foods are packed full of vitamins, minerals, phytochemicals and fiber.
+There’s no other way of eating that provides the nutrient density that the Whole Food Plant Based diet provides, simply because whole plant foods are packed full of vitamins, minerals, phytochemicals and fiber.

-I will talk about this in depth during my Whole Food Plant Based workshop next month.
-If you haven’t signed up yet, get your booty over here and then come back to the fuckery at hand.
+I’ll talk about this in depth during my Whole Food Plant Based workshop next month.
+If you haven’t signed up yet, get your booty over here (replay available) and then come back to the fuckery at hand.

 Meaning, don’t make and eat the same shit over and over.
-Except of course Tahini Crack.
+Except of course Tahini Crack dressing.
 Make Tahini Crack ALL the time.

 Otherwise, mix it up.
-Incorporate kale one day and then reach for collard greens the next time you reach for greens.
+Incorporate kale one day and then reach for collard greens the next.
 Make pinto beans one week and garbanzo beans the next.
 Stock up on grapefruit, berries, apples, and kiwis, instead of just bananas.
 Throw buckwheat and farro into the mix instead of brown rice and quinoa over and over again.
 Top your oats with pumpkins seeds or sunflower seeds sometimes instead of walnuts every single time.

 The more variety, the better.
-And this makes sense since each plant food is made up of a different chemical structure and has different vitamins, minerals and phytochemicals.
+And this makes sense because each plant food is made up of a different chemical structure and has different vitamins, minerals and phytochemicals.
 Some veggies are really high in vitamin A (I’m lookin’ at you, carrots), whereas others shine in the K department (hello parsley).
-Some foods are bursting with potassium (play on, white beans), and others are calcium allstars (holla holla collard greens).
+Some foods are bursting with potassium (play on, white beans), and others are calcium all stars (holla, collard greens).